richardiffusion/Electronic-System-Design-ESD-Software/README.md

 <img width="1381" height="1068" alt="PCB-1" src="https://github.com/user-attachments/assets/5ae1f472-7fe3-4fc4-8056-2c0c8336ef9e" />

 ## The SCH and PCB environments work together to complete the process from schematic design to PCB realization.
-The component list and netlist from SCH can be automatically transferred to the PCB environment, enabling automated design processes such as loading footprints, component placement, routing, and Design Rule Checking (DRC).
+The component list and netlist from SCH can be automatically transferred to the PCB environment, enabling automated design processes such as loading packages, component placement, routing, and Design Rule Checking (DRC).
 Of course, using only the SCH part or only the PCB part can also fulfill user requirements.
 For example, even with only a PCB file, it's possible to generate a component list and netlist from the PCB, and then proceed with DRC.

 ## Operations on objects in both SCH and PCB follow the general standards of CAD design software: **Left-click = Select, Double-click = Edit, Hold left button and drag = Move**.
 All editing commands for objects are located under the main menu "Edit", and all placement commands are under the main menu "Place".
 The software fully supports **Undo** and **Redo** for operations.